RedHatInsights/entitlements-api-go/README.md

 The Entitlements API requires that you pass in a valid x-redhat-identity header or it rejects requests.
 For an example see `cat ./scripts/xrhid_helper.sh`

+# Running the Unit Tests

+* To run the unit tests, execute the following commands from the terminal:
+    `cd controllers`
+    `go test`